rajeshphy/SKMU/_posts/2024-12-10-Nuclear-Reactions.markdown

 (a) $X + _2^4\text{He} \rightarrow _{12}^{24}\text{Mg} + _0^1\text{n}$
 (b) $ _{92}^{235}\text{U} + _0^1\text{n} \rightarrow _{38}^{90}\text{Sr} + X + 2( _0^1\text{n})$
 (c) $2( _1^1\text{H}) \rightarrow  _1^2\text{H} + X + X'$

+---

+## Another form of classification of nuclear reactions

+Here we discuss Blatt and Weisskopf’s classification which focuses on the quantum mechanical mechanisms of nuclear reactions and is more specific, while the general categories of *decay and transmutation* provide a broader classification based on the reaction outcome.

+A typical nuclear reaction is represented as:

+$$a + X \rightarrow Y + b$$

+- **a**: Accelerated projectile.
+- **X**: Target (usually stationary).
+- **Y** and **b**: Reaction products, where Y is typically a heavy particle and b is a light particle that can be detected.
+- **b** can also be a gamma ray (γ), in which case the reaction is called **radiative capture**.
+- If **a** is a gamma ray, the reaction is called **nuclear photoeffect**.

+Reactions can be written in a more compact form, e.g., **(a, n)** or **(n, γ)**, which helps in classifying reactions with similar properties.

+## Types of Reactions

+1. Scattering Reactions
+- Occur when incident and outgoing particles are the same.
+  - **Elastic scattering**: When Y and b are in their ground states.
+  - **Inelastic scattering**: When Y or b is in an excited state and decays by emitting gamma rays.

+2. Knockout Reactions
+- Involve the ejection of a nucleon, resulting in three particles in the final state.

+3. Transfer Reactions
+- Involve the transfer of one or two nucleons between the projectile and the target.
+  - Example: A deuteron incoming and turning into a proton or neutron, adding a nucleon to the target X to form Y.

+4. Direct Reactions
+- Only a few nucleons participate, with others remaining as passive spectators.
+- These reactions can probe the shell structure of nuclei, potentially exciting many states of Y.

+5. Compound Nucleus Mechanism
+- Involves a brief merging of incoming and target nuclei, leading to a complete sharing of energy before the nucleon is ejected.

+6. Resonance Reactions
+- In these reactions, the incoming particle forms a quasibound state before the outgoing particle is ejected.